 A learning management system helps make creating easier and condenses learning for easy distribution from administrators to learnings — companywide.
 Management of a system should be effortless.
 Putting that system online can expedite the process.

 An open source learning management system is manageable but requires maintenance and client services.
 It can be very costly and isn’t the best route for growing businesses.

 Know the difference between what you need in an LMS and what you may want in an LMS.
 Much of the time, less is more.
 Especially in software, an abundance of tools can become tedious and exhausting to the user/administrator.
 Or, the opposite; the amount of tools given are never used.
 A big factor to research is SCORM and a SCORM compliant LMS.
 Is your company already using SCORM?
-Is the information so abundant that the switch is not worth the savings that come with a SCORM non-compliant LMS?

 When finding the right learning management system for your company, definitely take the time to read LMS reviews online.
 Pay attention to the situations and company structures that seem similar to your company’s, and consider using their preferred LMS.
 If all your reading is good reviews, look for the negatives among them.
 Often times, the pros will outweigh the cons, but the cons can play a more significant part in decision-making.
 Use the review factors to help with coming up with questions for sales reps, try an LMS demo of the one that intrigues you, and the last step?
 Buy the one that’s the best fit for the best price.

 Lessonly is an LMS that helps growing companies onboard employees quickly and makes ongoing learning and tracking as simple as sharing a link.
 We are constantly improving our product to our clients’ preferences and have a client services team at the ready to help with any questions.
 Our platform is intuitive for administrative and creative use, and as far as learning goes, it leaves the worry of accountability behind and makes room for tracking, progressing, and ultimately, innovating.